 Beat the Heat With Pristine Swimming in Nevada County

-Enjoy a refreshing dunk at Rollins Lake near Colfax, Scotts Flat Lake in Nevada City or Penn Valley’s Lake Englebright.
+Enjoy a refreshing dunk at our numerous lakes such as Rollins Lake near Colfax, Scotts Flat Lake in Nevada City or Penn Valley’s Lake Englebright.
 Come visit for a day or stay at one of our picturesque campgrounds!
 The South Yuba River State Park offers various swimming holes and picnic areas.
 You’ll find refreshing emerald green water so clear you can see the bottom, and plenty of warm granite rocks.
 Some river shoulders have sandy shores to set up picnics and umbrellas, read a good book, and swim safely in calmer water.
 Stock up with picnic provisions at a local market like SPD Nevada City, Briar Patch Community Market in Grass Valley, or visit a local eatery solid post-swim meal.

 Filled with freshly melted snow in the summertime, Donner Lake offers 37 public piers dotting the lake’s north shore which provide access for people and their dogs to jump off docks, hunt for crawdads, fish, enjoy boating or sunbathing.
 With over 85 miles of lakefront shoreline between Donner Lake and Lake Tahoe, Truckee-Tahoe is home to fine white sand beaches and scenic piers.
 After a fun-filled day at the lake, stop by Truckee’s family-friendly breweries and beer gardens for cold brews you can’t find anywhere else.